ARM-software/acle/main/acle.md

   feature macros.
 * Fixed minor formatting errors throughout.
 * Replaced link text such as “sec-…” and “ssec-…” with section titles.
+* Reorganized the presentation of [Feature test macros](#feature-test-macros).
+  Also:
+  * Generalized some AArch32-specific text to AArch64.
+  * Added more cross-references to the descriptions of the macros.
   * Used embedded links for the [list of predefined macros](#summary-of-predefined-macros) and fixed some misdirected links.
 Resorted the list into alphabetical order.
-* Added more cross-references to the descriptions of feature macros.
 * Reorganized the [Intrinsics](#intrinsics) and
   [Header files](#header-files) sections.
 * In [Data types](#data-types), clarified that `__fp16` and `__bf16` are